 In some instances, your elderly parent’s behavior may not necessarily be of their own doing.
 One example of that is if they’re on a host of medications.

-Some medications can have side effects that can cause mood and/or behavioral changes ,which will make your mom or dad not who they usually are.
+Some medications can have side effects that can cause personality changes, mood and/or behavioral changes ,which will make your mom or dad not who they usually are.

 Dementia or Alzheimer’s

-Another situation in which your senior parent’s behavior may gradually change – but not of their own volition – is due to the onset of dementia or Alzheimer’s.
+Another situation in which your senior parent’s behavior may gradually change – but not of their own volition – is due to cognitive impairment from the onset of dementia or Alzheimer’s.

-Cognitive conditions such as these can rob a senior of their memory.
+Cognitive conditions such as these can cause memory loss, judgement and reasoning.